jbjorne/WeeklyPoll/README.md

 ## Generating the Doodle Polls

 Recurring Doodle polls are generated with the Splinter web automation toolkit.
-Splinter can be installed from PyPi as package 'splinter.
+Splinter can be installed from PyPi as package 'splinter'.

 To generate Doodle polls for the time point of 15:00 for Tuesdays between September 20th 2016 and October 20th 2016 the following command can be used: